waffle-gl/waffle/README.md

 # Build Requirements

-Waffle uses CMake for its build system.
+Waffle has two build systems, a mature cmake build system and an new meson build system.
+We recommend using meson, but if you run into problems you may want to try cmake.

 ## Linux

-On Linux it's recommended to install the cmake package using your distribution package manager.
+On Linux it's recommended to install the cmake or meson package using your distribution package manager.

-    Archlinux: pacman -S cmake
+    Archlinux: pacman -S cmake meson
-    Fedora 17: yum install cmake
+    Fedora 17: yum install cmake meson
-    Debian: apt-get install cmake
+    Debian: apt-get install cmake meson

 To build the manpages or html documentation, xsltproc and the Docbook XSL stylesheets are required.